Course Title: Fashion Ethics

 Upon successful completion of this course, you will be able to:

-CLO1: Critically discuss the complex and interconnected production and consumption cycles of fashion, and their social and environmental impact.
+CLO2: Critically discuss production and consumption cycles of fashion, and their social and environmental impact using ethical frameworks.

-CLO4: Propose alternative systems-based innovations, strategies and models to deliver an ethical and sustainable global fashion industry.
+CLO3: Analyse and apply concepts to support the practice of an ethical and sustainable global fashion industry.

 Overview of Learning Activities

 Your learning will be facilitated via a range of in-class and online activities that will require both individual and collaborative engagement.
 Class activities will promote your ability to propose, investigate, plan, analyse, and realise sustainable innovative fashion and textile solutions.

 RMIT will provide you with resources and tools for learning in this course through our online systems.

 A list of recommended learning resources will be provided by your lecturer, including books, journal articles and web resources.
 You will also be expected to seek further resources relevant to the focus of your own learning.

 RMIT Library provides extensive resources for fashion and textiles students.